About caro,

 A card that didn't exist yet.

-It started with the impossibility of finding the right card.
-Not a card that said happy birthday in silver foil, not a card with a generic sentiment printed in a script font.
-A card that said the true thing — the thing you had been carrying around for weeks, trying to find the right moment to say.
+It began with the impossibility of finding the right card.
+Not a card that said happy birthday in gold lettering, not a card with a generic sentiment printed in cursive.
+A card that told the truth — what you had been carrying for weeks, trying to find the right moment to say.

 So we made it.
 One card became twelve.
 Twelve became thirty-six.
 Thirty-six became a trilogy.